-- (a) For purposes of this section and throughout these rules, a present or former candidate who uses campaign funds to fulfill any commitment, obligation or expense that would exist regardless of the candidate's campaign or responsibilities as an officeholder shall be deemed to have taken campaign funds as personal income.
-The use of campaign funds to purchase a cake or other perishable item of food at a fund-raising event held by a volunteer agency, as defined in Ark.
-Code Ann. § 16-6-103, shall not be considered a taking of campaign funds as personal income. - (b) If an expense is the result of campaign or officeholder activity, then it is not considered personal use and not prohibited by those sections and subsections herein limiting the personal use of campaign or surplus funds. - (c) For those candidates who lose an election and, after disposing of surplus funds, have carryover funds remaining, or for those officeholders who are no longer in office, personal use of such funds remains prohibited for expenses unless the expenses relate to a future candidacy.
+- campaign funds to purchase a cake or other perishable item of food at a fund-raising event held by a volunteer agency, as defined in Ark.
+Code Ann. § 16-6-103, shall not be considered a taking of campaign funds as personal income. - (b) If an expense is the result of campaign or officeholder activity, then it is not considered personal use and not prohibited by those sections and subsections herein limiting the personal use of campaign funds or carryover funds. - (c) For those candidates who lose an election and, after disposing of surplus funds, have carryover funds remaining, or for those officeholders who are no longer in office, personal use of such funds remains prohibited for expenses unless the expenses relate to a future candidacy.